|INTEGRATED REPORT 2020|

-To provide adult smokers with meaningful access to smoke-free products, we need to raise awareness about their existence and make the products acceptable, available, and affordable so that smokers switch to them.
+To provide adult smokers meaningful access to smoke-free products, we need to raise awareness of their benefits and make them sufficiently acceptable, available, and affordable so that smokers switch to them.

 Achieving our aims

 It is our long-standing ambition that by 2025 at least 40 million smokers will have switched to PMI’s smoke-free products and stopped smoking, including at least 20 million smokers in non-OECD countries.
 This number can be much higher if more regulators make tobacco harm reduction an integral part of their tobacco control strategies, in addition to preventing initiation and encouraging cessation.

 We have made good progress toward our targets.
 We estimate that by the end of 2020, a total of 12.7 million smokers—including 4.3 million smokers in non-OECD countries—had switched to IQOS and stopped smoking cigarettes.

 Providing adult smokers access to our smoke-free products is the top priority at PMI.
 In addition to substantial resources, we dedicate the vast majority of management time to the topic, from our entire Company Management team to the management teams in every market in which we are commercializing or plan to commercialize IQOS.

 In the four years following our 2016 announcement of our smoke-free vision, PMI’s smoke-free product shipment volume increased from 8 to 76 billion units.
 Simultaneously, the shipment volume of our combustible tobacco products contracted from 845 to 654 billion units over that period and smoke-free products played a very important role.

 To succeed in making the world smoke-free, we need all adult smokers to have access to PMI’s smoke-free products.
 By access, we mean that: